Holding Up a Mirror

 Have you taken time to reflect?

 Are you striving for more clarity in your life and your leadership journey?
-In this video, Duane Cummings — author, international leadership speaker, and CEO of Leadercast — shares how he serves and coaches others by providing a fresh perspective.
+In this video, Duane Cummings, author and international leadership speaker, shares how he serves and coaches others by providing a fresh perspective.

 Often, a well-timed, direct question can move someone to see his/her situation differently, explains Duane, who says he uses questions strategically.
 Recognizing that people don’t learn effectively when they are merely told what to do, he says he helps others realize change through their own meaningful, personal revelation.
 Duane says, “You can tell someone something all day long, but they must discover it for themselves if there's going to be real, true change.”
 He calls it "holding up a mirror."

 "A person will begin to reflect on his or her words and actions when you ‘hold up a mirror’ because that's what a mirror does.
 When the person takes time to reflect, it makes him or her more cognizant and aware.”

 As a servant leader, Duane delves into the core of self-awareness, relationships, life and career.
 As the author of The Sensational Salesman, Duane says he wants his readers to be sensational not just in the marketplace, but in every aspect of their life.

 “We all need authentic mentors in our lives to reflect back to us our true selves,” Duane adds.
 Only after honest self-evaluation can we make the changes we really need to become leaders worth following.

 Want to know more about achieving a sensational life?
 Dive into Duane’s Leadercast NOW channel for more of his leadership insights!